Q: Why do libraries always have to be quiet?

 Q: Why are the Workplace books in their own section?

 A: One area of focus at Central Penn is to help students prepare to enter the workforce in their desired fields.
 The Workplace collection reflects that mission, and we felt it would be most appropriate to set these resources apart from the rest of the collection.
+They have a blue label and the call numbers start with WP.

 Q: Do you ever find books in the wrong section?